nafisahmad/NetworkingProject/README.md

              * It helps in keeping the track on which client has joined or left the meeting

-             * Client id facilitates in distinguishing client's with same name.
+             * Client id facilitates in distinguishing clients with same name.

          4. **Addition of new client**